 Asthma attacks require continuous treatment with special inhalers.
 The IoT healthcare solutions for asthmatics imply the so-called smart inhalers that, in contrast to ordinary ones, have intellectual functions.
 They provide monitoring of environmental factors to notify patients when they should take their medications.

 Smart inhalers take continuous records about dosages, time, and location of every inhaler usage to share the data with doctors.
 Besides, such IoT healthcare devices interact with mobile phones via Bluetooth to transmit the data about the air quality in real time.
-The corresponding mobile apps send warning notifications either in case of a misapplication of the inhaler or when the device is left at home.
+The corresponding mobile apps send notifications either in case of a misapplication of the inhaler or when a person leaves the device at home.
 Thus, the IoT-enabled inhalers have opened a new era in asthma treatment to improve asthma patients’ quality of life significantly.

 Among the brightest IoT use cases in healthcare, medical laboratories equipped with IoT devices make all in-lab processes more effective.
 Contemporary medicine in general and laboratory workflows, in particular, are in many ways data-driven.
 That’s why the IoT technologies capable of collecting and analyzing various in-lab data can transform any medical laboratory into a smart lab.

 The smart-lab IoT devices include various sorts of hardware for medical analyses and procedures.
 The hardware equipment is connected to the special software via end devices (sensors, gauges, data transmitters, and the like) to connect the entire in-lab IoT system with the internet.
 Such solutions provide multi-level control and monitoring of all in-lab processes.
 Remote alerts about hardware failures prevent the loss of medical samples.
-Prediction algorithms based on data collected from the IoT sensors facilitate lab management in terms of the equipment maintenance to be handled in due course.
+Prediction algorithms based on data collected from the IoT sensors facilitate lab management in terms of equipment maintenance.

 Medical waste treatment is another area where IoT-enabled smart labs can show the way to greater efficiency and security.
 Yet another advantage of smart labs is the total connectivity that provides remote specialists with real-time results of in-lab analyses and experiments.
 It seems that the day is not too distant when the IoT-based labs can appear absolutely human-free.